 Opening times and entrance fee Manuel Antonio National Park

 Manuel Antonio National is open from Wednesday until Monday (closed on Tuesdays) from 8 AM to 4 PM.
 The entrance fee to Manuel Antonio park is $16 per person for foreigners and tickets must be purchased online in advance!
 See below for the instructions.

 How to buy Manuel Antonio National Park tickets

 Before you depart to visit Manuel Antonio National Park it is important to know that you have to purchase your tickets in advance online.
 You can’t purchase tickets at the entrance anymore!
 You have to book and pay your Manuel Antonio Park entrance ticket online in advance at the official website of Sinac.
-You can only pay the entrance fee to Manuel Antonio National Park of $16 with credit card.
+You can only pay the entrance fee to Manuel Antonio National Park with credit card.

 Instructions on how to book your Manuel Antonio tickets

 To book your tickets at the SINAC government website, you must first create an account on the website.
 When you are logged in, click ‘buy’ and select ‘online reservation’.
 Then you can select the National Park in Costa Rica you want to visit.
 In this case select ‘Parque Nacional Manuel Antonio’.
 Then you can choose the date and time you want to visit Manuel Antonio NP.
 Select the amount of adults / children and then click continue.
 You will then be taken to the payment page where you can enter your credit card details.
 Make sure to have your credit card ready because you have 10 minutes to complete the transaction.
 If you take longer to do the payment, you will have to do the whole booking again.
 Once you’ve completed the payment, a bookings confirmation will be emailed to you.
 Make sure to bring this to show the park ranger at the entrance.
 They will check the verification number from the reservation to check your booking in the system.

 Best month to visit Manuel Antonio National Park